 No, Curbside Composting is a separate collection service and will not affect trash or recycling collection.
 Compost will be collected on your recycling day.
 Non-recyclable large items should be set out on your trash-only collection day.

-You can line your bin with a clear plastic, paper, or compostable bag to help keep it clean.
+Yes!
+We recommend you line your bin with a clear plastic, paper, or compostable bag to help keep it clean.
+Please no black plastic bags.
+You can also use small plastic, paper or compostable bags inside the liner to drop in your daily food scraps.

 Using a bin with a secure lid and a clear plastic bag as a liner produces no more odor than when it's in the trash.
 In fact, frequently placing your compost into a separate container can help reduce odors in your home!